-THIS IDENTIFICATION FORM MUST BE TURNED IN BY APRIL 22.
+THIS IDENTIFICATION FORM MUST BE TURNED IN BY NO LATER THAN JUNE 3rd.

-Turn in at an Orientation Meeting, email to jeff@triebold.com OR Mail to Jeff Markham W6673 Territorial Road, Whitewater WI, 53190
+Turn in email to jeff@triebold.com OR Mail to Jeff Markham W6673 Territorial Road, Whitewater WI, 53190

-Project Registration/Insurance Fees must accompany form (unless payment was made at an Orientation Meeting.
+Project Registration/Insurance Fees must accompany form (unless payment was made at an Orientation Meeting.)